 \section{Abstract}

-Medical reasoning in large language models (LLMs) aims to replicate clinicians' cognitive processes when interpreting patient data and making diagnostic decisions.
-However, evaluating true reasoning capabilities remains challenging, as widely used benchmarks-such as MedQA-USMLE, MedMCQA, and PubMedQA-often conflate questions requiring medical reasoning with those solvable through factual recall.
-We address this limitation by systematically disentangling reasoning-heavy from knowledge-heavy questions across 11 biomedical QA benchmarks using a PubMedBERT-based classifier that achieves human-level performance (81\%).
-Our analysis reveals that only 32.8\% of benchmark questions involve complex reasoning, with the majority focused on factual understanding.
-Using this stratified dataset, we evaluate recent biomedical reasoning models (HuatuoGPT-o1, MedReason, m1) alongside general-domain models (DeepSeek-R1, o4-mini, Qwen3) and observe a consistent performance gap between knowledge and reasoning—for example, m1 scores 60.5\% vs. 47.1\%, respectively.
+Medical reasoning in large language models aims to replicate clinicians' cognitive processes when interpreting patient data and making diagnostic decisions.
+However, widely used benchmarks—such as MedQA-USMLE, MedMCQA, and PubMedQA—mix questions that require multi-step reasoning with those answerable through factual recall, complicating reasoning evaluation.
+To address this, we develop a PubMedBERT-based classifier (81\% agreement with expert annotations) to disentangle reasoning-heavy from knowledge-heavy questions across 11 biomedical QA benchmarks, revealing that only 32.8\% require complex reasoning.
+Using this stratification, we evaluate biomedical models (HuatuoGPT-o1, MedReason, m1) and general-domain models (DeepSeek-R1, o4-mini, Qwen3), and consistently observe lower performance on reasoning versus knowledge (e.g., HuatuoGPT-o1: 56.9\% vs. 44.8\%).
 To assess robustness, we conduct adversarial evaluations where models are prefilled with incorrect answers before being asked to reconsider.
-Biomedical models show substantial degradation in this setting (e.g., MedReason drops from 44.4\% to 29.3\%), while RL-trained and larger general-domain models are more resilient.
-Based on these insights, we train \modelsmall using supervised fine-tuning and reinforcement learning on reasoning-heavy examples.
-While it achieves the strongest overall and adversarial performance among similarly sized models, there remains ample room for improvement.
-Incorporating additional reasoning-rich data sources, such as clinical case reports, and training on adversarial or backtracking scenarios—with reinforcement learning to encourage self-correction—may further enhance robustness and reliability\footnote{Codebase available at \url{https://github.com/togethercomputer/BioMed-R1}}.
+Biomedical models show substantial degradation in this setting (e.g., MedReason drops from 50.4\% to 24.4\%), while RL-trained and larger general-domain models are more resilient.
+Performance declines more on reasoning-heavy questions, highlighting the brittleness of current medical reasoning capabilities.
+Based on these insights, we train {\model} models using supervised fine-tuning and reinforcement learning on reasoning-heavy and adversarial examples, encouraging self-correction and backtracking.
+Our models achieve the strongest overall and adversarial performance among similarly sized biomedical LLMs, yet ample room for improvement remains.
+Incorporating additional reasoning-rich data sources—such as clinical case reports—and developing training strategies that promote reasoning under uncertainty may further enhance robustness and diagnostic reliability\footnote{Codebase available at \url{https://github.com/zou-group/BioMed-R1}}.